jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 We've been in the Internet Age since 1970.
-However, we're still using the philosophy of the Industrial Age.
-Because the powers of the Industrial Age powers are defending their status by way of dark majic to distract Main Street, and when that fails, they pick a rule from the Death Star to prevent change.
+However, we're still using the philosophy of Left/Right politics, and era of mass-production economics, both hallmarks of the Industrial Age.
+The powers of the Industrial Age keep their tools as the levers of power by way of dark majic to distract Main Street, and when that fails, they pick a rule from the Death Star to prevent change.

-There's no way to know for sure how big the Death Star is, but there are some indicators.
-Like the explosion of regulations since 1970.
+The Death Star can be seen in the explosion of regulations since 1970.
 The huge increase in trademarks, copyrights, and patents.
-And think of this, lobbyists didn't exist in 1969, and now many people think a few thousand lobbyists run the government.
+And think of this, lobbyists didn't exist in 1969, and now many people think a few thousand of them run our governments.

-All these things may be the Death Star, but since it doesn't declare itself it's hard to tell.
-We can tell by judging how happy Main Street is.
+The Death Star holds back evolution.
+The result is an unhappy life on Main Street.
 Since 1969, road traffic is gotten far worse.
 Plastic production and pollution is filling up the oceans.
 Climate change is roasting our planet.
-Think of that last point; the world's fucking climate is changing, because humanity is not allowed to evolve.
+Consider that last point; the world's fucking climate is changing, because humanity is not allowed to evolve.

 We're basically polar bears in the Amazon.
 Seriously—think of it, our environment is different, our societies are different, and our cyborgology is different.
-We are a different kind of people, being forced to live as if it were 1969.
+We are a different people, being forced to live as if it were 1969.
 There's nothing wrong with polar bears, or the Amazon, but neither is adapted for each other.
 Same goes for a person in 2020, with a Intel i5 laptop, hi-speed internet, VR glasses, who is driving through two hours of traffic, to work at a call-centre.

-The Woodstock, Leave it to Beaver, America of 1969, is gone.
-But Darth Blockbuster won't let humanity evolve.
-Hopefully we do in time to save the actual polar bears.
+The Woodstock and _Leave it to Beaver_ America of 1969, is gone.
+But Darth Blockbuster won't let go.
+Hopefully Main Street wakes up.
+Especially in time to save the actual polar bears.

 PICTURE

-Techvolution is the new philosophy that gives the right, and the duty, to evolve humanity in the hands of the people feeling the pain of frontline life.
-The open-source community lets the public build its own levers of power, so we don't have to wait for persmission to do what's right.
+Techvolution is the new philosophy that mimics evolution.
+It gives gives the right, and the duty, to the people feeling the pain of frontline life to evolve humanity with new and better tools.
+Crucially, it's the open-source community who lets the public build its own levers of power, so we don't have to wait for persmission to do what's right.
 Only by embracing Techvolution will our society foster the era of mass-collaboration and catapult us all into the Internet Age.
-A society of players gods is the only way to evolve humanity.
+Only a society of players gods can evolve humanity past our problems, and give Main Street a happy life.

 ![GWRegStudies](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png)
 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)